hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 2. **Completed by Agents**

     Count all chats that were closed by a human agent that means count all instances of manual clicks for closing a chat.
 Simply, total count of chats which were completed by agents in a particular team will be shown here.
-This does not include chats that were put in waiting, are were auto-completed due to user inactivity.

-> Note that this completed metric count is available starting from 24 March 2020 only.
+> Note that this completed metric count is available starting from 24 March 2020 only, This does not include chats that were put in waiting, eventually auto-completed due to user inactivity.

 3. **Abandoned by Users**